-Eye Revolution photographer Will Pearson has been shooting from the Shard since it was under construction well over a decade ago.
+Eye Revolution photographer Will Pearson has been shooting the skyline in London from the Shard since it was under construction.
 These London skyline 360 images were shot from the top for The View from the Shard.
 You can click straight in to see the day / night transition.
 Or, if you’d like to find out a little more about these shoots, read on!

 The View from the Shard